MovGP0/Obsidian_Notes/PowerShell/Powershell DSC/PowerShell DSC Resources.md

 # PowerShell DSC Resources
 Resources are responsible to bring the system into a specific state.

+Resources must be presend in one of the paths declared in `$env:PSModulePath` to be found.

 ## Base Resources
 List all resources using `Get-DscResource `